-Velocity and position resolved emission line spectroscopy by Goudis et al. (1978) showed faint [O I] and [N II] profiles (beam size of 83'') taken near the CS to be double peaked symmetrically around the radial velocity of the system.
+Velocity and position resolved emission-line spectroscopy by Goudis et al. (1978) showed faint [O I] and [N II] profiles (beam size of 83") taken near the CS to be double-peaked symmetrically around the radial velocity of the system.
 In the outer regions the profiles converged to single peaks at the systemic velocity.
-The bright [O III] lines (beam size of 30'') showed similar behavior but with a lower double peaked splitting.
-These observations are consistent with the presence of two nested shells expanding with projected velocities of \approx 33 and 15 km s-1 respectively.
-Meaburn et al. (1992) used a fiber optic image dissector fed into an echelle spectrograph to closely examine the O III velocity structure in the immediate vicinity of the CS ($\approx 36''$ North-South), and found quadruple peaked line profiles consistent with gas expanding at velocities of 31 km s-1 and 12 km s-1.
-Meaburn (2005) showed that $H\alpha$ exhibits a filled-in asymmetric profile with a halfwidth half-maxium of ≈ 37 km s-1, in contrast to the double peaked emission exhibited by [N II] $\lambda 6584$ in the vicinity of the CS.
+The bright [O III] lines (beam size of 30") showed similar behavior but with a lower double-peaked splitting.
+These observations are consistent with the presence of two nested shells expanding with projected velocities of \approx 33 and 15 km s-1, respectively.
+Meaburn et al. (1992) used a fiber optic image dissector fed into an echelle spectrograph to closely examine the O III velocity structure in the immediate vicinity of the CS ($\approx 36''$ north-south) and found quadruple-peaked line profiles consistent with gas expanding at velocities of 31 and 12 km s-1.
+Meaburn (2005) showed that $H\alpha$ exhibits a filled-in asymmetric profile with a half-width at half-maximum of ≈ 37 km s-1, in contrast to the double-peaked emission exhibited by [N II] $\lambda 6584$ in the vicinity of the CS.
 He II λ 6560 shows a much narrower profile and is consistent with turbulent broadening alone.
-Examples of the [N II] $\lambda 6584$ and H α profiles from Meaburn (2005, Figure 3) are reproduced in the top and bottom panels of Figure 2.
-The middle panel of Figure 2 shows O III λ 5007 taken from of Meaburn et al. (1992, Figure 6d).
-Note the base of these emission features extend to $\approx \pm 60 \text{ km s}^{-1}$
+Examples of the [N II] λ 6584 and H α profiles from Meaburn (2005, Fig. 3) are reproduced in the top and bottom panels of Figure 2.
+The middle panel of Figure 2 shows O III λ 5007 taken from Meaburn et al. (1992, Fig. 6d).
+Note the base of these emission features extends to $\approx \pm 60$ km s-1.